 For more information about the default log format, see the Istio default access log docs.
 To understand each field in the default format, see the Envoy access log docs.

 Forward access logs to the Gloo telemetry gateway

-By default, the Gloo telemetry pipeline does not collect access logs for the ingress gateway.
+By default, the Gloo telemetry pipeline does not collect access logs that you enabled for the workloads in your service mesh.
 However, you can configure the telemetry collector agents to pick up the access logs and to forward them to the Gloo telemetry gateway.
 The telemetry gateway can then forward the logs to a third-party provider, such as Clickhouse.
-For example, if you use Gloo Portal and you want to monitor Portal analytics, you must configure the Gloo telemetry pipeline to pick up the access logs and forward them to Clickhouse.
+For example, if you use the Gloo Gateway Portal feature and you want to monitor Portal analytics, you must configure the Gloo telemetry pipeline to pick up the access logs and forward them to Clickhouse.

 To configure the Gloo telemetry pipeline to pick up access logs, follow the steps in Enable Istio access logs in the Gloo OTel pipeline.